9 Best Order Fulfillment Companies for Small Businesses for 2023

 - Managed freight program: ShipBob offers an end-to-end managed freight and inventory distribution program (called FreightBob) to help SMBs reduce transit times and increase visibility for freight coming from China.

-ShipBob doesn’t offer refrigeration, making warehousing of certain foods and beverages impossible.
+ShipBob doesn’t offer refrigeration or climate control, making warehousing of certain items impossible.
 Though it can accommodate oversized goods, it isn’t as nearly cost-effective for special handling and large-item shipping as Red Stag Fulfillment.

-The provider’s storage costs are also higher than competing fulfillment companies, and its customer service issue resolution needs improvement.
+The provider’s storage costs are also higher than competing fulfillment companies, and ShipBob has a significant number of negative reviews that report overcharging and excessive errors.

-Saltbox: Best On-demand Services, Labor & Space for Scaling In-house Fulfillment
+Saltbox: Best On-demand Services, Labor & Space for Facilitating In-house Fulfillment

 Pros